Sales is unlike any other job in business, because rejection is ubiquitous.

 Are you stuck with salespeople whose pessimism shows every day?

 A pessimistic salesperson will start to lose motivation quickly when a few rejections come in.
+And when personalized, rejection, can lead to depression and diminished performance.

-He will see many leads as futile tasks if they do not show immediate signs of interest in the product, letting many potential clients slip through the cracks.
+Pessimistic sales reps will see many leads as futile tasks if they do not show immediate signs of interest in the product, letting many potential clients slip through the cracks.

 It has been said that sales is very similar to the game of baseball.
 In baseball, you can get one hit every three and a half times at bat, striking out the other times, and still be in the Hall of Fame.
 It is that hard to hit a baseball thrown by professional pitchers.
 The sales ratio may be more like one in ten, so the innate fortitude and attitude to roll with those other nine punches is critical.

-So how can you truly identify this elusive trait?
+How can you truly identify this elusive trait?

 One of the most important features to look for in a sales personality test is its use of a psychologically-proven method of Forced-Choice formatting, which allows candidates to choose which among a series of statements is most, and which is least like them.
 The line of questioning should be presented in a positive context to make different choices appear equally advantageous.
 This ensures that candidates feel comfortable choosing the answer that is truly aligned with their personality.